-Sexual assault impacts millions of American every year.
-In fact, it is estimated that an American is sexually assaulted every 98 seconds, with those between the ages of 12 to 34 at the highest risk for this type of violence.
-While the criminal court system is meant to punish the individual perpetrator, it often times isn’t enough for a victim of sexual violence.
-The victim may suffer from lasting emotional or physical scars because of a sexual predator.
+Sexual assault impacts millions of Americans every year.
+It is estimated that an American is sexually assaulted every 68 seconds, with those between the ages of 12 to 34 (e.g. victims of childhood sexual abuse) at the highest risk for this type of violence.
+While the criminal court system is meant to punish the individual perpetrator, it often isn't enough for a victim of sexual violence.
+The victim may suffer from lasting emotional or physical trauma because of a sexual predator.

 Differences Between Criminal and Civil Cases

 You may be wondering why a victim would want to initiate a civil lawsuit after dealing with the anguish of a criminal case.
 But are criminal charges, criminal prosecution, and even jail time enough to punish sex abusers?
 What if there is no conviction?

 In some cases, a criminal sexual assault trial puts the victim's life on display.
 They are called to the witness stand and asked to relive their incredibly devastating experience in front of a room of strangers.
 If, after all of that, the defendant is found either “not guilty" or the jury can't reach a decision (known as a “hung jury"), the person may feel victimized all over again.

 They may wonder, “Where is the justice?"
 Simply put, criminal trials carry the highest burden of proof under the law: “beyond a reasonable doubt."
 If the jury has any reasonable doubt as to the defendant's innocence, they may not convict them.